MikeSmithLabTeam/particletracker/docs/source/rstfiles/examples/example1.rst

     tab and check the box on this tab to make it active.
 Initially nothing happens!
 Go back to the track tab.
 To estimate roughly the size of the eyes.
 Move your mouse to the left hand edge of the iris of one eye and double left click.
     A green bar pops up indicating the coordinate that you clicked.
-Note this down and move to the right hand edge of an eye and double click again (The numbers are also printed to the terminal.
+Note this down and move to the right hand edge of an eye and double click again (The numbers are also printed to the terminal).
 We can use these numbers to guestimate the approximate radius.
 We don't need to be too precise but if we leave this range large it will seriously slow down the finding of circles.
     We estimate about 35 pixels.
 The scale for the min_rad and max_rad are not very helpful.
 Select the cog next to each one and in the pop up boxes type 1, 50, 2 respectively.
 This adjusts everything to a more usable range.